Itbillie-ann/IMAD-LifeHack-Myth-App/README.md

 # Myth / Life Hack Quiz App

 # Overview
-This Android Aoo presents users with a series  of true/false questions about myths and life
+This Android app presents users with a series  of true/false questions about myths and life

 ## Features
 - True/False quiz system